Focus on future says ISRO chief, as attempts to contact Vikram Lander fades

 This means that ISRO can keep trying for one lunar day.
 After this would be a long cold night and during this time the systems will not survive.
 This means that ISRO would have to make contact within 14 earth days.

-ISRO has been using its 32 metre antenna installed at Byalalu.
+ISRO has been using its 32-metre antenna installed at Byalalu.
 The lander is equipped with three transponders and a phased array antenna.
 Until now, ISRO has not communicated with the lander.
 This means there is no information as yet on whether the systems on the lander are in good condition or have been damaged.

 Had Vikram landed as planned, it would have picked up the sun's energy and also generated power.
-In addition to this there is also a battery.
+In addition to this, there is also a battery.
 ISRO is yet to confirm if the lander is generating power or not.
 ISRO chairman, Sivan says that they are still analysing the data.
 ISRO is yet to confirm if some of the systems on the lander have been damaged due to a hard landing.